The CAA Drone & Model Aircraft Registration and Education Scheme (DMARES)

 You can easily comply with the law if:

 - As part of the BMFA Membership renewal/joining process, you opt in to the CAA Operator registration and pay the £9 fee.
-(The CAA will email your Operator ID to you early in February, you are exempt from displaying the operator ID until it arrives.)
+(The CAA will email your Operator ID to you within 90 days of renewing or joining the BMFA, you are exempt from displaying the operator ID until it arrives.)
 You should carry a copy of the exemptions with you or download them to your mobile device.
-Download a copy of the exemptions you should carry here
+Operator ID Exemption

 - You register directly with the CAA and pay the £9 fee.